 Strolling through five of the six Unesco world heritage sites from the comfort of your couch or getting to enjoy art through virtual tours – even at home you can experience NRW.
 Get comfortable on your sofa and embark on the virtual expedition!

 Small details to zoom in

-There are five special treasures in NRW: the Unesco world heritage sites Aachen cathedral, Cologne cathedral, castles of Augustusburg and Falkenlust, Zollverein colliery and Corvey castle.
-The best thing about it: no queues.
+There are six special treasures in NRW: the Unesco world heritage sites Aachen cathedral, Cologne cathedral, castles of Augustusburg and Falkenlust, Zollverein colliery, Corvey castle and The Lower Germanic Limes.
+The best thing about it, you can experience five of the six heritage sites all from the comfort of your home: no queues.
 No hustle through crowded rooms.
-You can experience them all from the comfort of your home.
 With the help of 360° shots it only takes a mouse click to get a close up of the buildings and to go inside – there are fascinating details to discover.

 Nature to dream of

 Pictures say more than words